 If you want your plants to reach their full potential, simply placing seeds into the earth just won’t cut it.
 “Soil itself doesn’t really help plant growth enough,” says Yasmeen Qursha, Unit Director of the Campus Center for Health and the Environment at the University of California, Davis.
 “It does need other supplemental sources of nutrients.”

-Here’s where nitrogen-rich used coffee grounds come into play.
-“Brewing the coffee will bring out more nitrogen simply by boiling,” per Qursha.
-Additionally, this will neutralize the coffee grounds, stripping them of potentially adverse acidic qualities which may harm your plants.
+“Brewing the coffee will bring out more nitrogen simply by boiling,” says Qursha.
+Additionally, brewing neutralizes the coffee grounds, stripping them of potentially adverse acidic qualities which may harm your plants.

-As for eggshells, LA Compost touts their contribution of calcium, another common ingredient in fertilizer.
-The added boost is particularly useful for growing plants such as tomatoes and peppers which may suffer from calcium deficiency.
+As for eggshells, LA Compost praises their contribution of calcium, another common ingredient in fertilizer.
+The added boost is particularly useful for growing plants like tomatoes and peppers, which may suffer from calcium deficiency.
 When calcium is lacking, it can slow growth and create weak stems and yellow leaves.

-The duo of used coffee grounds and eggshells are also helpful as mulch, an asset that liquid or powdered commercial fertilizer can’t offer.
+The duo of used coffee grounds and eggshells are also helpful as mulch, a layer of material applied to the surface of soil to improve its health.

 According to LA Compost, “Mulch essentially covers and protects the soil from being completely exposed to the sun while retaining water for the roots of plants.”
-Over time, it will also begin to break down which beneficially feeds the soil microbes below it.
+Over time, it will also begin to break down, which feeds the beneficial soil microbes below it.

-When looking for a vessel to store your eggshells and coffee grounds, you want something that’s transparent, has a wide mouth to reduce mess, ample space, and a sturdy lid (an empty pickle or pasta sauce jar are perfect candidates, as are ever-versatile mason jars).
+When looking for a vessel to store your eggshells and coffee grounds, you’ll want something that’s transparent, has a wide mouth to reduce mess, ample space, and a sturdy lid (An empty pickle or pasta sauce jar are perfect candidates, as are ever-versatile mason jars).

 Rinse your eggshells immediately after cracking and shake them dry.
-Crush the shells as much as you can with your hands, seal the container shut and let its contents dry out in a sunny space, whether it’s next to a window or in a more discreet location outdoors.
+Crush the shells as much as you can with your hands, seal the container shut, and let its contents dry out in a well-lit space.
+Think: a sunny window or a more discreet location outdoors.